TelekomCloud/TelekomCloud.github.io/_posts/2014-05-07-vagrant-openstack.md

 ## 1.2 Storage

 For a simple nova volume setup, iSCSI is chosen by default.
-The VBOXManage command is very useful in this case to create a vdi storage and attach to the control node [2].
-Of course not forget to format the virtual storage, and create a volume group cinder-volumes for cinder [3].
+The VBOXManage command [3] is very useful in this case to create a vdi storage and attach to the control node.
+Of course not forget to format the virtual storage, and create a volume group cinder-volumes for cinder.

 # 2. Deployment environments

 ## 2.1 puppet

 A VM puppetmaster is up with puppetdb installed.
 It pulls manifests from a configurable git repository to a directory inside the vm and use these manifests to deploy OpenStack on the other VMs.
-By default manifests in [4](https://github.com/trihoangvo/vagrant_openstack_puppet) is provided as an example to try out the new Icehouse release with ML2 plugin/l2 population.
+By default manifests in [4](https://github.com/TelekomCloud/vagrant_openstack_puppet) is provided as an example to try out the new Icehouse release with ML2 plugin/l2 population.
 You can also provide your own manifests by configuring a puppet repository and which site.pp to use for the nodes definition:

         puppet_giturl: git@your.repository.git
         puppet_branch: your_branch